Lillyrue/project-3/README.md

 All code by LUCAS CHACON, RYAN DEKKER, ALENA MATUSEVICH, LILLIAN RUELAS-THOMPSON

 This submission is for the Data Visualization Track and the repo contains our presentation file.
 As required, these data were saved to a database (MongoDB) and was uplaoded to the cloud for access.
+We used the jobs_in_data_cleaned.CSV file to create the "cleaned data" database.

 1) An overview of the project and its purpose